vmware-tanzu/velero/site/content/docs/v1.3.2/run-locally.md

+---
-# Run Velero locally in development
+title: "Run Velero locally in development"
+layout: docs
+---

 Running the Velero server locally can speed up iterative development.
 This eliminates the need to rebuild the Velero server image and redeploy it to the cluster with each change.